Tree Kit Instructions

 1. Keep your tree in a safe, sunny indoor spot for the next few weeks.

-2. When the tree is around 10 to 12 inches tall (height above the burlap sack), it’s ready for hardening.
+2. When the tree is around 8 inches tall (height above the burlap sack), it’s ready for hardening.

 Hardening:

-1. Ease new trees into full exposure to sun and wind by placing them on a covered porch, under a shade tree, or in a protected area outside for the day.
+1. Ease new trees into full exposure to sun and wind by placing them on a covered porch, under a shade tree, or in a protected area outside for the first few days.
+Do not place them on a reflective or shiny surface because the underside of the leaves will burn.

 2. Bring the trees in at night to protect them from frost and/or pests.